joshfreeman00/GymFit/README.md

 <!-- add link to each font used -->

 * Fredoka font is the main font used throughout the website and features rounded edges on the text.
 A fullback font of Sans-Serif is used just in case for whatever the reason is that the font isnt loaded correctly.

+The link to this font is found [here.](https://fonts.google.com/specimen/Fredoka?query=fredoka)

 * Rubik is used for the logo of the web page that is more rounded and thicker than Fredoka, this makes it stand out amongst the rest of the text.
 This provides User Clarity allowing the user to easily spot the websites title.
 A fullback font of Sans-Serif is used just in case for whatever the reason is that the font isnt loaded correctly.

+The link to this font is found [here.](https://fonts.google.com/specimen/Rubik?query=rubik)

 The use of rounded is used for a casual theme, making the user feel at home.